 The State Board of Education awarded these amounts in the May 25, 2011 open meeting.

 Secretary of Education, Arne Duncan, has some discretionary leeway with QZAB funding.
-The Secretary may set aside \$200 million (half of the yearly allocation) for the Department of the Interior for assistance to schools operated or supported by the Bureau of Indian Education.
-Additionally, the Secretary may set aside funding for certain large LEAs (Duncan, 2009).
+The Secretary may set aside \$200 million for the Department of the Interior for assistance to schools operated or supported by the Bureau of Indian Education.
+Additionally, the Secretary may set aside funding for certain large LEAs.